ctg123/portfolio_blog/content/blog/work1.md

 +++
 Hey Folks!

 In this blog post, I've gather some preliminary notes around the ever broad topic of what STEAM is all about.
-I'm sure you may be aware that this includes a massive area of career fields and activities, so lets look at a more specific approach that would be good for a beginner.
+I'm sure you may be aware that this includes a massive area of career fields and activities, so lets look at a more specific approach that would be good to inform a beginner.

 The famous NASA physicist & mathematician, Katherine Johnson, provided a great summarizing quote: